Canada–European Union relations

-Relations between Canada and the European Union (EU) and its forerunners date back to the 1950s.
+Modern contemporary relations between Canada, and the European Union (EU) and its forerunners date back to the 1950s.
 While the relationship is primarily an economic one, there are also matters of political cooperation.
-Canadians also use English and French — both European languages — as official and majority languages.
+Many Canadians are native speakers of English and French; both being European languages.
+In addition, several of local provincial and federal government offices of Canada practice official bilingualism in these working languages.

+Canada's relations with the European Union has been referred to by the 27 member-bloc as one of the European Union's "global strategic partners" and a "trusted partner for Europe."

-Two overseas territories of EU members (Greenland and Saint Pierre and Miquelon) lie adjacent to Canadian territorial waters.
+Two overseas territories of EU members (Greenland and Saint Pierre and Miquelon) lie adjacent to Canadian territorial waters, as well as a land border with the Kingdom of Denmark (via Greenland) on Hans Island.

 History

 Canada's relationship with Europe is a result of the historical connections generated by colonialism and mass European immigration to Canada.
-In the Middle Ages, Canada was first colonized by Vikings on the shores of Baffin Island, plus those of Newfoundland and Labrador.
+In the Middle Ages, Canada was first colonized by Vikings on the shores of Baffin Island, along with those of Newfoundland and Labrador.
 However, centuries later in the Modern Age, it would be mainly colonized by France and, after 1763, it formally joined the British Empire after its conquest in the Seven Years' War.
 In addition, it also had colonial influence from Spain in British Columbia, plus southern Alberta and Saskatchewan.

 The United Kingdom has extremely close relations with Canada, due to its British colonial past, and both being realms of the Commonwealth.
 However, the United Kingdom ceased to be a European Union member state on 31 January 2020.
-Historically, Canada's relations with the UK and USA were usually given priority over relations with continental Europe.
+Historically, Canada's relations with the UK and the United States were usually given priority over relations with continental Europe.
 Nevertheless, Canada had existing ties with European countries through the Western alliance during the Second World War, the United Nations, and NATO before the creation of the European Economic Community.

+Comparisons

 Agreements

 The history of Canada's relations with the EU is best documented in a series of economic agreements:

 In 1976, the European Economic Community (EEC) and Canada signed a Framework Agreement on Economic Co-operation, the first formal agreement of its kind between the EEC and an industrialized third country.
 Also in 1976 the Delegation of the European Commission to Canada opened in Ottawa.

 In 1990, European and Canadian leaders adopted a Declaration on Transatlantic Relations, extending the scope of their contacts and establishing regular meetings at Summit and Ministerial level.

 In 1996, a new Political Declaration on EU-Canada Relations was made at the Ottawa Summit, adopting a joint Action Plan identifying additional specific areas for co-operation.